-The results of the frontline demonstration indicated that the yield and income of the Rose growers were significantly increased by the integrated crop management practices.
+The results of the frontline demonstration indicated that the integrated crop management practices significantly increased the yield and income of the Rose growers.
 The farmers were impressed with the performance of improved variety and encouraged the other farmers to adopt the same in large scale.